FAQ

 keyboard_arrow_down

 Yes.
-Hurley Medical Center and The Hurley Clinics are qualified employers under the federal Public Service Loan Forgiveness Program.
+Hurley Medical Center is a qualified employer under the federal Public Service Loan Forgiveness Program.
 For more information, visit

 https://studentaid.gov/manage-loans/forgiveness-cancellation/public-service.